AngheloAlf/APL/docs/002 - Primitives types.md

 ### Machine related

 - `usize_t`: Refers to memory sizes.
 It can hold any positive array index.
+It actual size is the highest size that the host machine can natively handle.
 Unsigned.
 - `uptr_t`: It can hold any pointer.
 Unsigned.
 - `sptr_t`: Intended to be used in `uptr_t` differences.
 Signed.
 - `ptrdiff_t`: For storing pointer differences.
 Signed.